Limited Company Guide

 Frequently asked questions

 If broadband is used wholly for business, the full cost is allowable.
 If there is personal use, only the business proportion can be deducted.
-A reasonable apportionment is acceptable where both business and personal use are genuine.
+A reasonable apportionment is acceptable where both uses are genuine.

-Business entertaining is generally not allowable for corporation tax, even if it is genuinely business-related.
-Staff entertaining (genuinely for all employees, not just directors) is allowable up to £150 per head per year.
+Generally no. Business entertaining is not allowable for corporation tax even when it is genuinely business-related.
+Staff entertaining for all employees (not just directors) is allowable up to £150 per head per year.

-The AIA allows businesses to deduct the full cost of qualifying capital assets (plant and machinery, equipment) up to £1 million in the year of purchase.
-Most small limited companies' capital expenditure falls comfortably within this limit.
+The AIA lets businesses deduct the full cost of qualifying capital assets up to £1 million in the year of purchase.
+Most small limited companies' capital expenditure falls well within this limit.